ivanov/kanten/README.md

-[ ] all configurable take defaults from ~/.config, but overwritten by params [x] configurable number of columns (via -w or --width) [x] automatically figure out size (for height, and number of columns) [ ] allow settting height from command line
+[ ] all configurable take defaults from ~/.config, but overwritten by params [x] configurable number of columns (via -w or --width) [x] automatically figure out size (for height, and number of columns) [x] allow setting height from command line
-[ ] implement :set commands (:set height, :set width) [x] 'v' to edit the file , just like less
+[x] implement :set commands
+    (:set height, :set width)
+[x] 'v' to edit the file , just like less
     - disabled for stdin? at least if EOF not encountered
     - wouldn't support editing stdin
     [x] respect $EDITOR, use vim if EDITOR not set
-        [ ] would be even better if we check if vim exists, use vi otherwise [ ] open file to the right line (at least the top-left column's line)
+        [ ] would be even better if we check if vim exists, use vi otherwise [ ] on exit from editing, refresh the file in kanten [ ] open file to the right line (at least the top-left column's line)
-    - set cursor location either via search or mouseclick [ ] on exit from editing, refresh the file in kanten
-[ ] run_wrapper to restore previous screen?
+    - set cursor location either via search or mouseclick [ ] run_wrapper to restore previous screen?
     - moar and bpython do this, i think
 [ ] dynamic resizing of width (via + and - commands, perhaps)